-- 3.5.1 The layout of the turbines, road network and associated infrastructure has evolved through the iterative design process, taking consideration of environmental constraints to avoid potentially significant adverse effects on ecological features.
-Specifically, the layout was designed to avoid otter resting sites and path networks, the most sensitive areas of blanket bog habitat and rare plant species. - 3.5.2 Similarly the iterative design process has incorporated embedded measures to minimise or 'design-out' the risk of significant effects on freshwater ecology: numbers of watercourse crossings have been restricted to a practical minimum; watercourse crossings have been designed in accordance with good practice, maintaining connectivity of watercourse habitat and avoiding impeding fish passage/migration; a minimum stand-off ('buffer') of 50m between wind farm infrastructure (permanent and temporary) and watercourse crossings) has been incorporated into the design; and the timing of in-channel works would avoid sensitive life stages of fish. - 3.5.3 Working practices to minimise effects on terrestrial and freshwater ecology during construction would be set out in a Construction Environmental Management Plan implemented under the direction/supervision of an Environmental Clerk of Works.
-A full Habitat Management Plan would be developed following the principles presented in the Outline Habitat Management Plan (Appendix 9I) which accompanies the EIA Report.
+The layout of the turbines, road network and associated infrastructure has evolved through the iterative design process, taking consideration of environmental constraints to avoid potentially significant adverse effects on ecological features.
+Specifically, the layout was designed to avoid otter resting sites and path networks, the most sensitive areas of blanket bog habitat and rare plant species.

+Similarly the iterative design process has incorporated embedded measures to minimise or 'design-out' the risk of significant effects on freshwater ecology: numbers of watercourse crossings have been restricted to a practical minimum; watercourse crossings have been designed in accordance with good practice, maintaining connectivity of watercourse habitat and avoiding impeding fish passage/ migration; a minimum stand-off ('buffer') of 50m between wind farm infrastructure (permanent and temporary) and watercourses / waterbodies (with the exception of watercourse crossings) has been incorporated into the design; and the timing of in-channel works would avoid sensitive life stages of fish.

+Working practices to minimise effects on terrestrial and freshwater ecology during construction would be set out in a Construction Environmental Management Plan implemented under the direction/supervision of an Environmental Clerk of Works.
+A full Habitat Management Plan would be developed following the principles presented in the Outline Habitat Management Plan which is presented in Al Appendix 9I.